 Your YouTube intro should include your brand name, tagline, colors, logo, and fonts.
 If you have signature colors or fonts – use them!
 Remember, consistency is key.
 Your viewers will become familiar with your brand and associate it with the content you create

 When it comes to creating a YouTube intro, you want to stand out while building your brand’s signature style.
 A great way to do this is by adding an audio or music track to go along with your intro.
-Once again, this is great for branding.
+Once you learn how to add audio to video, you’ll be surprised at how easy it is, and how great it is for branding.

 Remember, consistency is key and over time viewers will associate the jingle with your brand.
 There is no exact science to what kind of music you should select, but try and choose a jingle that will be easily recognizable with your business’s niche.
 It’s important to remember that the music cannot be copyrighted or else you might find yourself in some legal trouble.